brunomsantiago/excel_exporter/readme.md

 - If your data originally comes from a list of dictionaries, you can use the `utils` module to convert it.
 ```python
 from utils.data_conversion import from_list_of_dicts

 sheet1_data = from_list_of_dicts(sheet1_list_of_dicts)
 data = [sheet1_data]
 ```
 - If your data is in a pandas dataframe, a similar conversion process applies.
 ```python
 from utils.data_conversion import from_pandas_dataframe

 sheet1_data = from_pandas_dataframe(sheet1_df)
 data = [sheet1_data]
 ```
 ### 2. Prepare the YAML
-Configure the YAML based on the example previously described on the previous section
+Configure the YAML based on the example described on the previous section

 ### 3. Load the YAML